continusec/timedcomputershutdown/README.md

 timedcomputershutdown 20m
 ```

-should results in the following announcements:
+will result in the following announcements:

 ```
 Computer will turn off in 20 minutes